 After I have made sure I don’t hold an electrical charge (static), I have the mainboard laying on-top of the cover and install the RAM.
 Because I have two DIMMS that are dual-channel I had to make sure I was using the right slots.
 If you check the screen-shot of the manual I had to install the memory modules in slots A1 and B1

-I installed the hard-drives and attached the SATA cables outside of the case to guide the cables better.
+Then I installed the hard-drives and attached the SATA cables outside the case to guide the cables better.

 I attached the fans from the case to the mainboard instead of using the converter cable that just hook-up every single fan to a power connecter.
 This way I can control the fans using the super micro code instead of having one setting of speed at all times.